Leandrinho (footballer, born 2005)

-Leandro Viana da Silva Gama (born 17 March 2005), commonly known as Leandrinho, is a Brazilian professional footballer who plays as a left-back for Vasco da Gama.
+Leandro Viana da Silva Gama (born 17 March 2005), commonly known as Leandrinho, is a Brazilian professional footballer who plays as a left-back for Emirati club Sharjah.

 Career

 Born in Rio de Janeiro, Leandrinho joined Vasco da Gama's youth sides in 2012, aged seven.
 On 6 September 2021, he signed his first professional contract until June 2025.

 Leandrinho made his first team debut on 18 January 2024, starting and scoring the second in a 2–0 Campeonato Carioca home win over Boavista.
 Six days later, he renewed his link until January 2027.

 Leandrinho made his Série A debut on 22 June 2024, coming on as a second-half substitute for Lucas Piton and scoring his team's third in a 4–1 home routing of São Paulo.

 On 29 January 2025, Leandrinho joined Saudi Pro League club Al-Shabab on a six-month loan.